 FOR INSTITUTIONAL USE ONLY

-Cavalier Adaptive Income (CADTX) had slightly positive performance, up 0.47% in March, with the Barclays Aggregate Bond Index benchmark up 1.92% for the month.
-With the Fed meeting on March 19th and continuing a dovish stance, forecasting 1.8% inflation and 2.1% GDP, given these forecasts, market expectations are likely to keep the Fed on hold for the remainder of the year.
-Adaptive Income’s shorter duration mortgage bonds may help protect the Fund in a rising rate environment as the portfolio holds approximately 55% floating rate assets, in March interest rates fell, the lower duration of Adaptive Income caused under performance verse the benchmark.
+Cavalier Adaptive Income (CADTX) had slightly positive performance, up 0.51% in April, with the Barclays Aggregate Bond Index benchmark up 0.03% for the month.
+With the Fed meeting in late March and continuing a dovish stance, forecasting 1.8% inflation and 2.1% GDP, market expectations are likely to keep the Fed on hold for the remainder of the year.
+Adaptive Income’s shorter duration mortgage bonds may help protect the Fund in a rising rate environment as the portfolio holds approximately 55% floating rate assets.
 The Fund is also benefiting from the strong US housing market, tight labor markets, and a solid US economy supporting the credit quality of the underlying mortgages.

 An investment in the Cavalier Adaptive Income Fund is subject to investment risks, including the possible loss of some or the entire principal amount invested.
 There can be no assurance that the Cavalier Adaptive Income Fund will be successful in meeting its investment objectives.
 Investment in the Cavalier Adaptive Income Fund is also subject to the following risks: Acquired Fund Risk, Asset-Backed Securities Investment Risk, Closed-End Fund Risk, Control of Portfolio Funds Risk, Convertible Securities Risk, Corporate Debt Securities Risk, Credit Risk, Cybersecurity Risk, Derivatives Risk, Energy Sector Risk, ETFs Risk, Fixed Income Risk, Foreign Securities and Emerging Markets Risk, High-Yield Risk, Inflation Risk, Interest Rate Risk, Investment Advisor Risk, Leverage Risk, Liquidity Risk, Market Risk, MLPs Risk, Mortgage-Back Securities Risk, Portfolio Turnover Risk, Preferred Equity Risk, REIT Risk, TIPs Risk, Short Sales Risk, and U.S. Government Securities Risk.
 The Cavalier Adaptive Income Fund may invest in foreign securities and emerging markets, and these investments have risks that differ significantly from those associated with domestic securities.
 The Cavalier Adaptive Income Fund may use leverage, which may exaggerate changes in a portfolio fund’s share price and the return on its investments and accordingly, the value of those Fund’s investments in portfolio funds may be more volatile than all other risks, including the risk of loss of an investment, tend to be compounded or magnified.
 The Cavalier Adaptive Income Fund and Portfolio Funds may invest in junk bonds, including bonds of issuers in default, and other fixed income securities that are rated below investment grade.
 More information about these risks can be found in the Cavalier Adaptive Income Fund’s prospectus.